Destiny 2 PvE Meta: What are the best weapons right now?

 Sleeper Simulant

 You do have to hit criticals to maximize damage, but that’s really not that hard to do.
 Just take your time.
 The aim assist and size of the beam is quite generous.
-Also, Sleeper’s shots Ricochet off surfaces making DPS even higher.
+Also, Sleeper’s shots Ricochet off surfaces making DPS even higher if the bounce back hits and enemy.

 There are a couple of builds that do outpace the Sleeper Simulant, but they require a lot of pieces, specific classes, and generally a lot of cooldown management.
 Even then, the gains are only marginal.
 Unless you really want to impress your friends, don’t worry about it.
 Just use Sleeper.
 Your damage will be top tier.